swiftlang/swift-package-manager/Documentation/Registry.md

 ```

 If a client sends a request without an `Accept` header,
-a server MAY either return `400 Bad Request` or
+a server MAY either respond with a status code of `400 Bad Request` or
 process the request using an API version that it chooses,
 making sure to set the `Content-Type` and `Content-Version` headers accordingly.